Nala (The Lion King): Film and television

 Nala's role in the 2019 remake is slightly expanded.
 As a cub, Nala is portrayed as more wary and reluctant when venturing the Elephant Graveyard with Simba, sensing the danger lurking in the place.
 During Scar's reign, adult Nala develops a rivalry with Shenzi due to their first encounter.
 She also suggests to Sarabi that they should fight back or leave Pride Lands, but Sarabi turns down both suggestions.
 This leads Nala to sneak out of Pride Rock the following night so she can get help.
 Zazu uses himself as a diversion to allow Nala to leave without being caught by Scar and the hyenas.
 She reunites with Simba at the jungle like in the original but leaves immediately after Simba refuses to return, only for Simba to follow her soon after changing his mind.
 During the climax, Nala fights against Shenzi and emerges victorious.
-She then ends up becoming the Pride Lands’ new Queen by marries Simba and gave birth to a cub whom she and Simba named Kopa just like when Nala gave birth to a unnamed newborn cub in the original film.
+She then ends up becoming the Pride Lands’ new Queen by marries Simba and gave birth to a cub whom she and Simba named Kiara just like when Nala gave birth to an unnamed newborn female cub in the original film.
+In the 2024 prequel film Mufasa, Nala and Simba disappear to an oasis while Rafiki regales Kiara with her grandfather's origin story, only to return at the film's end and introduces Kiara to the newborn Kion.